kepano/obsidian-minimal/README.md

 ## Companion plugins

 To customize Minimal, install the [Minimal Theme Settings plugin](https://github.com/kepano/obsidian-minimal-settings) or [Style Settings plugin](https://github.com/mgmeyers/obsidian-style-settings).
-Minimal Theme Settings is best if you want to use [hotkeys](#hotkeys), while Style Settings has more granular settings for headings and advanced features.
-Note that running both simultaneously may lead to conflicts.
+Minimal Theme Settings is best if you want to use [hotkeys](#hotkeys), while Style Settings has a few extra granular settings for headings and advanced features.
+Running both simultaneously is **not recommended** as this will lead to conflicts.

 The [Hider plugin](https://github.com/kepano/obsidian-hider) is also recommended to hide UI elements.
 When using Hider to turn off the app ribbon, it can be accessed by hovering over the bottom left edge of the window.